General Info – summary

-This variable evergreen Tree + smoothish bark may reach 30m high.
-Alternate Leaves are simple, up to 8 x 4cm with entire margins.
-Small, cream or white, regular, scented 5-merous Flowers develop in terminal clusters in cymose panicles.
+This variable evergreen Tree has smoothish bark, may reach 30m high.
+Alternate simple Leaves – up to 8 x 4cm have entire margins.
+Small, whitish, regular, scented & 5-merous Flowers develop in terminal clusters in cymose panicles.
 Stamens 5.
 Single 1-locular pistil has a superior ovary from which a small terete style emerges.
 The small Fruit is a drupe with a persistent style on one side.
 Seeds may have a coloured aril.

 Previous Names: Apodytes acutifolia, Apodytes emirnensis, Apodytes inversa.